Elephants arrive at White Oak Conservation in Florida

 May 3, 2021 (YULEE, Fla.) — The first herd of Asian elephants has arrived safely in their new forest habitat at White Oak Conservation, a refuge for rare species funded by philanthropists Mark and Kimbra Walter.
-They will be joined by up to 20 more former circus elephants as soon as additional areas are completed.
+They will be joined by up to 20 more retired performing elephants as soon as additional areas are completed.

 “We are thrilled to give these elephants a place to wander and explore,” said Mark and Kimbra Walter.
 “We are working to protect wild animals in their native habitats.
 But for these elephants that can’t be released, we are pleased to give them a place where they can live comfortably for the rest of their lives.”

 To get to White Oak, the elephants were moved 200 miles in pairs in customized trucks.
 Throughout the journey, the elephants were accompanied by their veterinarians and animal care specialists.

 Upon arrival, they were released into two large paddocks to acclimate, adjacent to a specially designed, climate-controlled barn where veterinarians and specialists monitored their health and well-being.
 The elephants have now ventured out of the paddocks into pine forests with ponds, wetlands, and open grasslands.

 White Oak Conservation continues to conduct limited scheduled tours due to the pandemic, but visitors cannot currently visit the elephants while they acclimate and construction of additional habitats continues.

 The area the elephants now inhabit is large enough that the elephants have various habitats and food species available.
 They can choose to stay near the barn and their human caregivers, or wander in the woods, wallow in the mud, and swim in the pond.